Cybergate9/meteostick.js/README.md

 ## meteostick.js
 Node.js code for communicating with the Meteostick.
+Receives data from weather station via meteostick and outputs as CSV, JSON or into a SQLite database.

 ### Files